Cheese-Curd/Basic-Python-Console/README.md

 `prefix` - prefix for prompt IE: `> help` can turn into `$ help` if you change it to `$`

+`changelog` - be allowed to show the changelog in app

+`license` - be allowed to show the copyright license in app

 ### Other

 `sounds` - is **Windows exclusive**, it enables beeping